kubedb/docs/docs/guides/proxysql/overview/overview.md

 - `--password` specifies the password for the user we are connecting to.
 - `--host` tells **`mysql`** to connect to the local ProxySQL instance.
 We need to define this explicitly because ProxySQL doesn’t listen on the socket file that **`mysql`** assumes by default.
 - `--port` specifies the admin port to connect to and it is `6032`.
 - `--prompt` is just an optional flag.
-Normally the default prompt for mysql is `mysql> `, but here we are changing it to `ProxySQLAdmin> `.
+Normally the default prompt for `mysql` is `mysql> `, but here we are changing it to `ProxySQLAdmin> `.
 So, when you connect to the admin interface, you will see like `ProxySQLAdmin> ` in the prompt.

-From the admin interface, we can see that there are a few database available.
+From the admin interface, we can see that there are a few databases available.

 ```bash
 ProxySQLAdmin> show databases;